ramblin-dev/django-andablog/docs/install-usage.rst

         'south',   # Only if your site is on Django 1.6 )

+3. Run the migrations

+    $ python manage.py migrate djangoandablog

-3. (Optional) Configure andablog to use a markup syntax for blog entries.
+4. (Optional) Configure andablog to use a markup syntax for blog entries.

     For Markdown, install the Markdown pypi package and add the appropriate `Markitup! settings <https://pypi.python.org/pypi/django-markitup>`_ to your settings.py::